erickjomp/2L-DRM/README.md

 This repository contains the CLI program of the moisture tracking model 2L-DRM.
 The theoretical details of the 2L-DRM model can be found in https://doi.org/10.1175/JHM-D-19-0101.1.
 To build and compile it, you need to have the following installed:
 1. A Fortran compiler that supports the module ieee_arithmetic is required (any compiler that implements the Fortran 2003 standard or higher would be fine).
-I did it with the GNU/GCC 9.3.0 compiler.
+I did it with the compiler included in GNU/GCC 9.3.0.
 2. Fortran Package Manager (fpm).
 See intructions for installing it here: https://github.com/fortran-lang/fpm.
 I installed it using a conda environment.

 Then you can clone this repository in a local directory: